-Once your application has been submitted and accepted as complete along with the fee the local authority are supposed to determine planning applications within 10 to 12 weeks of registration.
+Once your application has been submitted and accepted as complete along with the fee, the local authority is supposed to determine planning applications within 10 to 12 weeks of registration.
 The majority of straightforward householder applications will be dealt with within this time frame.

 - What if I don’t get Planning Consent?

 While it is not illegal to develop land without planning permission, it is not lawful and if you have failed to get consent for your project, then the local planning authority can take action to have the work altered or demolished.
 In this instance, you can make a retrospective planning application and if this is refused you can appeal the decision.
 If you lose, it can prove very costly.